-In my mind Indonesia was as wild as wild gets.
+To me, Indonesia was as wild as wild gets.
 I pictured volcanoes erupting everywhere, luscious jungles with bursting waterfalls and prehistoric dragons killing locals on the regular.
 I’d fade into my imagination, picturing myself running from an erupting volcano by jumping off a waterfall.
 Or walking through dense jungle on high alert for Komodo dragons hiding, waiting for the perfect moment to attack.

-With that said, if you are interested in experiencing the adventure and excitement of Indonesia but are unsure of how to tackle it, allow me to share my itinerary with you and provide you with some tips for traveling this beautiful country!
+With that said, if you are interested in experiencing the adventure and excitement of Indonesia but are unsure of how to tackle it, allow me to share my itinerary with you and provide you with some tips for travelling this beautiful country!

 My itinerary for one month:

-TIP: If you don’t want to rent a scooter then install the app GoJek on your cellphone.
+What to do: Take a surfing lesson and spend the evening clubbing at Sky Garden.
+Rent a scooter and drive down to Uluwatu to get a great view of the sunset behind Uluwatu temple or spend a few days surfing some of the best waves in the world.
+If you don’t want to rent a scooter then install the app GoJek on your cell phone.
 It’s basically the Indonesian form of Uber and you pay the local price, no need for haggling.
 It’s the cheapest way to get around.
 You get the choice of hiring a car or a scooter from them as well.
 I got around solely on bumming rides off backpackers or using GoJek.

-Ubud is a dream come true to writers, yoga lovers and entrepreneurs.
+Ubud is a dream come true for writers, yoga lovers and entrepreneurs.
 Elizabeth Gilbert wrote about Ubud in Eat Pray Love and it is now one of the most famous places in the world for a yoga holiday.
-They also have tons of vegan, gluten free, organic and vegetarian restaurants.
-Ubud is also a great hub for all the other activities in Bali, its easy to take day trips to the surrounding areas.
+They also have tons of vegan, gluten-free, organic and vegetarian restaurants.
+Ubud is also a great hub for all the other activities in Bali, it’s easy to take day trips to the surrounding areas.
 I highly recommend staying at Jero DiBisma homestay, it’s located in the center of Ubud and run by the sweetest, most beautiful family.
 The woman, Ayu, was so kind and caring and went out of her way to help me with anything.
 I left my suitcase (including my beloved laptop) here when I went trekking Mount Ijen in Java.
 This is how much I trusted them.

 TIP: One of the most heartbreaking parts of traveling Indonesia is how much garbage is scattered on the streets, floating through waterfalls, on volcanoes – basically everywhere.
 As tourist we should strive to do our best in reducing our waste and throwing away our rubbish in the appropriate bins (obviously!).
 The biggest problem I found was plastic water bottles because we cannot drink out of the tap.
 However, in Ubud, I found a place where you can fill up your water bottle for a small fee.
 It’s at Pondok Pekak Library Center.
 They charge 3,000-8,000 IDR (depending on the amount) which is actually less than buying a new water bottle!

-I only came here on a two day trip to hike Mount Ijen and to be honest there’s not much else to do in the area.
+I only came here on a two-day trip to hike Mount Ijen and to be honest there’s not much else to do in the area.
 It’s shocking how little tourists there are in Java compared to Bali, it felt way more raw and authentic.
 The locals are incredibly friendly and amused by foreigners.
 I was constantly smiled and waved at, little kids would point at me with a big smile and say “tourist!” this was the only English word they knew.
 Java is predominately Muslim so its wise to dress a bit more conservatively than you would in Bali.
 I stayed at Panorama homestay before hiking Mount Ijen and highly recommend it.
 An Aussie man and his Indonesian wife own it and they are great, reliable and trustworthy people.
 It’s perched on a hill with a magnificent view of the harbour and they even have their own pool.
 I spent the equivalent of 10AUD a night and had my own room!

-Do: Hike mount Ijen.
+What to do: Hike mount Ijen.
 If you’re coming from Bali, don’t buy a tour.
 Instead, find your own way to Banyuwangi (use GoJek) and stay at a homestay near Mount Ijen.
 Every hostel and homestay will provide you with information on trekking and offer a tour at base price.
 It cost me only $60 AUD for transportation there and back to Ubud, two nights stay at the hostel and a guide for hiking Mount Ijen (this is recommended if you want to see blue flames and plan to stay alive).
-In Bali they were selling it to me for $160, and that didn’t even include accommodation.
+In Bali, they were selling it to me for $160, and that didn’t even include accommodation.
 Cha-ching!

 The Gili Islands

 These islands off the west coast of Lombok are picture postcard perfect.
-Clear blue waters, snorkeling and incredible sunsets.
+Clear blue waters, snorkelling and incredible sunsets.
 They have no cars or scooters on them, only horse drawn carriage and push pedal bikes.
 It feels as though you’ve gone back in time.
 Gili Trawangan (known better as’Gili T’) is the most popular of the Gili islands and has most active nightlife, it’s the Gili version of Kuta.
 The next one is called Gili Meno and is famous for honeymooners (I gave this island a pass).
 Gili Air is the more chilled out, calmer island.
 I imagined Gili Air to have small intimate groups of people hanging out together, playing guitar and singing Jack Johnson kinda tunes.
 Instead, it was a lot of empty clubs playing bad techno music.
 Maybe it was because everyone was comatose on the beach tripping out on magic mushrooms, I’m not too sure.
 I found it a bit difficult to meet people and felt quite lonely here to be honest.

-Do: Go to Gili T if you want to party your face off, Gili Meno for a romantic escape with your partner and Gili Air if you want to chill on the beach and sip a magic mushroom milkshake.
+What to do: Go to Gili T if you want to party your face off, Gili Meno for a romantic escape with your partner and Gili Air if you want to chill on the beach and sip a magic mushroom milkshake.

-I’m going to try my best to not be bias in my review of Lombok but I just had so many bad experiences that the whole area was painted in a bad light for me.
+I’m going to try my best to not be biased in my review of Lombok but I just had so many bad experiences that the whole area was painted in a bad light for me.
 I found Lombok to be the most visually spectacular of all the islands in Indonesia that I saw (other than Gili Laba).
 It was absolutely incredible but the people were the absolute worst.
 I was endlessly ripped off and looked at only as a dollar sign.
 It didn’t help that I stayed at a horrible homestay called LaCasa (don’t go here, you’ve been warned! ) where I was actually yelled at and harassed by the owner (a psychotic Frenchman).
 I was in tears and ready to fly home to Canada after it.
 But that was only my experience, maybe (hopefully) yours will be a more pleasant one.

-Do: Take a scooter ride along the breathtaking coastline and stop at a secluded beach of your choice along the way.
+What to do: Take a scooter ride along the breathtaking coastline and stop at a secluded beach of your choice along the way.